 So where are the spookiest and most popular haunted houses located?
 And how do real haunted houses compare?
 What words best describe these creepy lodgings?
+Do you need to be wearing a Halloween costume to enjoy the full experience?
 To see which haunted houses are giving the biggest thrills, we analyzed posts on Instagram that used the hashtag #HauntedHouse.
 Think you’re brave enough to withstand the terrors inside?
 Enter at your own risk.

 #HauntedHouses’ Biggest Fans

 Beyond these doors lay your worst nightmares.
 As a long-standing tradition in the U.S., haunted houses continue to bring new terrors to life – terrors that many brave souls hope to survive.
 But where are these willing victims?
 As it turns out, Instagrammers in the Northeast might be the most obsessed with facing their fears.